 Moving into the current, the Church of England has a database of interesting statistics about all the Parishes in the country.
 Below is the Map which covers the original Millbrook Parish and shows the current Parishes of;

 Freemantle: Christ Church (1851)

 Click on the parish to bring up the statistics.

-The Parish of Millbrook Tithe Map 1843 including Shirley, Freemantle and Four Posts, layered onto Google Earth Pro and GeoLocated.
+The Parish of Millbrook Tithe Map 1843 including Shirley, Freemantle and Four Posts, layered onto Google Earth Pro and Geolocated.
 Same base map as the coloured ownership map.
 Over 20 separate tiles or files to fit spherical base globe of Google Earth.
-All adjusted to best fit the projection, and aline roads and as many details as possible.
+All adjusted to best fit the projection, and align roads and as many details as possible.
 Below is just an image of the result.
 Google Earth Pro is desktop based so does not lend itself to sharing.
 However, using transparency of the layers I can locate buildings on the tithe map and see what is there now.
-I can also use the Lat and Lon and show on Google Maps to georeference individual buildings or plots.
+I can also use the Lat and Lon and show on Google Maps to georeferenced individual buildings or plots.